Provisioning the First VM Cluster on an Oracle Exadata Database Service on Cloud@Customer System

 12. Specify the local file system size per VM (GB): Specify the local file system size for each individual VM.
 The value must be a multiple of 1 GB and is limited by the available size of the file system on the X8-2 and X7-2 infrastructures.

 Note that the minimum size of local system storage must be 60 GB.
-In addition to the 60 GB, each node of the VM must have at least 137 GB free for miscellaneous VM files.
 Each time when you create a new VM cluster, the space remaining out of the total available space is utilized for the new VM cluster.

 For more information and instructions to specify the size for each individual VM, see Introduction to Scale Up or Scale Down Operations.